-This story is about the Swiss mathematician Leonard Euler (1707 – 1783).
-While he lived in the Russian town of Königsberg at the Baltic sea, he was thinking about the following problem:
+This story is about the Swiss mathematician Leonhard Euler (1707 – 1783).
+While he lived in the Prussian town of Königsberg at the Baltic sea, he was thinking about the following problem:

 Königsberg is divided into four parts by the river Pregel, and connected by seven bridges.
 Is it possible to tour Königsberg along a path that crosses every bridge once, and at most once?
 You can start and finish wherever you want, not necessarily in the same place.